 - The Little Mermaid II: Return to the Sea: Ariel and Melody have a heart to heart while Ariel is brushing Melody's hair before her birthday party.

-- In the second How to Train Your Dragon film, Astrid is seen putting little braids in Hiccup's hair.
+- In How to Train Your Dragon 2, Astrid is seen putting little braids in Hiccup's hair.
 He leaves them there because she's the one who did them.

 - In Letters to Juliet, Claire brushes Sophie's hair.
 As Sophie never knew her mother, this shows that Claire has taken on that role for Sophie.